myConsciousness/nasa-api/STYLEGUIDE.md

 The only thing to note is the **method name**.
 The method name should be a name that describes the operation of each endpoint.
 It's also better to give a standard prefix so that users can quickly find the method they want to use.

-So `nasa_api` uses the following standard prefixes depending on endpoint characteristics.
+So `nasa` uses the following standard prefixes depending on endpoint characteristics.

 | Prefix      | Description                                                                                        |
 | ----------- | -------------------------------------------------------------------------------------------------- |